- in Spanish, it means a neighborhood.

 Welcome to “Barrio Boychik,” my name is Shmuel Gonzales (a.k.a.
 “Shmu the Jew”).
 This newest blog of mine is an open slate for various topics of interest I encounter as a community organizer, activist historian and Jewish spiritual leader in the Los Angeles eastside.
 To share the unique cultural experiences I encounter daily.

 I also proudly serve as a contact person between the Jewish and Latino communities in the eastside.
 I also currently work as the in-house community organizer and historian for the Pico Union Project.
-As well as serve as lay leader and teacher, serving our diverse local community at congregation Beth Shalom of Whittier.
+As well as serve as lay leader in Jewish education and sacred Hebrew ritual, serving our diverse local community at congregation Beth Shalom of Whittier.

 Along the way I have also come to recognize and embrace my own cultural roots in Judaism, my family being of Spanish-Portuguese “converso” origins (Sephardic Bnei Anusim).
 Since my youth I have been dedicated to the Jewish faith and way of life.
 I have come to be lovingly embraced by the Jewish community, as a religious convert.
 I today serve as a religious teacher and lay leader on my native eastside.